kabirbaidhya/boss/README.md

 ```

 ### Notifications
-This includes the settings for notifying on deployment start and completion.
+You can configure to be notified when deployment starts to succeeds.
 Currently, only hipchat and slack are supported.
 Further integrations are welcome through pull-requests.

 ```yml
 #boss.yml